 When it comes to cruising, it’s hard to beat a port-of-call that’s a private island.
-Every major cruise line has one, although Norwegian was the first to offer this perk to its passengers.
+Every major cruise line has (at least) one, and while each is different, they are all desirable places to spend a day.

-Today, it operates a couple, including Harvest Caye in the Caribbean and Great Stirrup Cay in the Bahamas.
+Today, Norwegian Cruise Line actually operates a couple, including Harvest Caye in the Caribbean and Great Stirrup Cay in the Bahamas.

 So what can you expect from your visit?
 We’ve put together everything to know about the island.